Why Chinese sellers need German VAT (fast)

 - Proof of Chinese business address

-- Completed Fragebogen zur steuerlichen Erfassung in German — we prepare this from your Chinese company data
+- Completed Fragebogen zur steuerlichen Erfassung (tax registration form) in German, we prepare this from your Chinese company data

 - SEPA direct debit authorization (typically via Wise/Payoneer EUR account)